{{ summaryHeading }}

 Why does non-inverting gain include plus one?

-Why does bandwidth use noise gain?
+Why does the bandwidth estimate use noise gain?

 Does Within rails mean the real op amp will work?